svx/debian-plone/README.rst

-conf2012
+Readme
 ========

-example files about server administration and setups
+Example files about server administration and setups